olympianelson/ArtistProfile/README.md

 ## Image

-_Girl with a Pearl Earring_ (Dutch: Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer, dated c.
+_Crocifissione tra i Santi Valentino e Carlo Borromeo_ (Dutch: Meisje met de parel) is an oil painting by Ercole Sarti, dated c.
 1665.
 Going by various names over the centuries, it became known by its present title towards the end of the 20th century after the earring worn by the girl portrayed there.[^1]
 <param ve-image